microsoft/pxt-calliope/docs/reference/radio/set-group.md

 * **id**: a [number](/types/number) from ``0`` to ``255``.

+### ~ reminder

+#### Default radio group

+If you haven't set a radio group for the @boardname@, it will use one selected randomly.
+If you are transmiting data to a @boardname@ that has a different hardware version from the sending @boardname@, it will select a random default group that is not the same as the other @boardname@.
+To be certain that your program will send or receive data using the same radio group, you will need to first choose and set a radio group for your program if you want it to work between different versions of the @boardname@.

+### ~

 ## Simulator

 This function only works on the @boardname@, not in browsers.